-Applications should be made by scanning and collating all application materials into a single PDF document which should be emailed to the AAO's Student Coordinator, A. Prof. Andrew Hopkins Your application should include:
+Applications should be made by scanning and collating all application materials into a single PDF document which should be emailed to the AAO's Student Coordinator, Prof. Andrew Hopkins Your application should include:

 - A description of your PhD research (not more than 2 A4 pages), including what data you have access to, what other observations may be necessary (or lab facilities in the case of instrumentation), and the project timescale and milestones.
 This outline of research should be read and endorsed by both your University and AAO co-supervisors before you submit your application.